Remote Sensing is derived from two words,

 “American Society of Photogrammetry, 1952; 1966”

-the art or science of obtaining reliable measurement by means of photography.
+The art or science of obtaining reliable measurements using photography.

 “In 1988, ASPRS adopted a combined definition of photogrammetry and remote sensing”

-Photogrammetry and remote sensing are the art, science, and technology of obtaining reliable information about physical objects and the environment, through the process of recording, measuring, and interpreting imagery and digital representations of energy patterns derived from non-contact sensor systems.
+Photogrammetry and remote sensing are the art, science, and technology of obtaining reliable information about physical objects and the environment through recording, measuring, and interpreting imagery and digital representations of energy patterns derived from non-contact sensor systems.

 Advantages of remote sensing data

-6.Stero satellite data may be used for three dimensional studies.
+- Stereo satellite data may be used for three-dimensional studies.

 Disadvantages of remote sensing data